Before the Semester Begins

 - Be flexible.
 Be prepared to have good days and bad days in the classroom.
 If you are not getting good results teaching in a particular way, try something new.
 For example, if the students in your discussion or recitation subsection are extremely quiet, try a small-group activity in which they solve a problem or answer a set of questions to help spark conversations.

-- Get to know your students and learn their preferred names.
+- Get to know your students and learn their names and pronouns.
 Be friendly, but maintain an environment that is fair (and appears to be fair) to all students.
 You should demonstrate that you care about your students and their learning.
 However, you should not try to be a friend (or more) with your students, which can create the appearance of partiality or favoritism.

 - Do not be afraid to say you do not know the answer to a question.
 Tell your students that you will find out an answer, and then get back to them.
 Present the answer to the entire group during the next class; do not let the matter drop.
 You do not need to be all-knowing to maintain your credibility.
 One way to lose credibility, in fact, is to “bluff” by giving an answer of which you are unsure (and which later turns out to be inaccurate).
 By being confident in not knowing and coming back with an answer later, you are modeling honesty and intellectual curiosity.
-Your enthusiasm for learning something new will inspire your students to follow your example.
 At the same time, if you find that you frequently do not know the answers to your students’ questions, you may need to spend more time preparing for each class session.

 - When asking questions, be willing to tolerate some silence.
 Often, silence means that students are thinking—an activity you want to encourage in the classroom.
 Do not give in to the temptation to answer your own questions, which will only convince students that if they wait long enough, you will supply the answers for them.
 Wait 5-10 seconds for an answer.
 If, at that point, you are getting blank stares and quizzical expressions, rephrase your question.